AlexRiveraU/reading-notes/README.md

 # INTRODUCTION

-_Greetings!_ My name is Alejandro Rivera.
-I recently started a career / life change journey with [Code Fellows](https://www.codefellows.org/) and could not be more excited.
+Welcome!
+My name is Alejandro Rivera.
+I am in the process of a career / life change with [Code Fellows.](https://www.codefellows.org/) This is part of my learning journey.

 ---